ms/buildtogether.tech/fairness/index.md

-As a student looking for your first full-time job you probably won't have any control over the hiring process, but seeing whether the company does it well or not can give you valuable information about how well run it is.
-Here are <span i="hiring process!healthy">a few things to look for</span>:
+As a student looking for your first full-time job you probably won't have any control over the hiring process, but seeing whether the company does it well or not gives you valuable information about how well run it is.
+Here are <span i="hiring process!healthy">a few positive indicators</span>:

 Write inclusive, accessible job ads.
 :   <cite>Gaucher2011</cite> is just one of many studies showing that gendered